 According to the TSS, alcohol consumption by the region's youth declined by 11% from 2018 to 2022.
 However, the percentage of students who have consumed alcohol is still above the state's average.
 Of all substances measured in the survey, alcohol is the most used substance.
 Table 24 is a report of the percentage of alcohol consumed by grade and type of alcohol.
 Table 23 is a report of the percentages pertaining to drinking and driving and other difficulties.

 Graph 42.
 Percentage of students who have "ever used" alcohol in Texas and Region 5.

-Of those who have "ever used" alcohol, Region 5 is above the state average.
+Of those who have "ever used" alcohol,

 Table 22: TSS response to "During the past twelve months, how many times (if any) have you...".